-we’re getting in survey responses by post and on line – this is brilliant!
-All problems with the survey site seem to be sorted so with just over a week to go make sure yogurt your responses in and take your chance at winning a £100 grocery voucher.
+We’re getting in survey responses by post and online – this is brilliant!
+All problems with the survey site seem to be sorted so with just over a week to go make sure you get your responses in and take your chance at winning a £100 grocery voucher.

-Remember: you can answer the survey on line OR you can complete the paper survey and just pop it in the pre paid envelope the into the post.
+Remember: you can answer the survey on line OR you can complete the paper survey and just pop it in the pre-paid envelope then into the post.

 The good news is we’re getting responses to the Housing Survey -Excellent!
 The more responses we get the better the results will be.
 Remember your views are vitally important in this.

 The bad news, we’ve had a technical hitch over the weekend and some responders have been moved on to the prize draw having only completed the first 20 or so questions.